odahu/odahu-docs/source/comp_feedback.rst

 --------------------------------

 :term:`Feedback aggregator` distributed in :ref:`odahu-flow-core helm chart <gen_distros:Distributions>` with enabled authorization and pre-defined OPA policies.
-If :ref:`Security Subsystem <comp_security:Security-subsystem>` is installed then all requests to :term:`Model Feedback API` service will be enforced using :ref:`pre-defined OPA policies <gen_security:ODAHU API and Feedback aggregator policies>`.
+If :ref:`Security Subsystem <comp_security:Security-subsystem>` is installed, then all requests to :term:`Model Feedback API` service will be enforced using :ref:`pre-defined OPA policies <gen_security:ODAHU API and Feedback aggregator policies>`.

 Implementation details